Decision tree for backup types

 data fits on the new device.

 puts a heavy load on the CPU as the amount of data is reduced.
-(It is a tar
+(It is a tar backup

-with zipping switched on with -z
+with zipping switched on with -z)

-backup only saves the data that has changed since the last backup, except for the first time.
+An rsync backup only saves the data that has changed since the last backup, except for the first time.

-last backup.
 The hard links of the ext3/ext4 file system

 file system ensures that the backup is still consistent.